Moscow Does Not Believe in Tears: Plot

+In 1958, three young women, Katerina, Lyudmila, and Antonina, live in Moscow in a workers' dormitory, having arrived from province.

+Katerina, serious and hardworking, works in a factory while studying at night to get admitted to a college.
+Antonina, a construction worker, dates her fellow co-worker Nikolay, a reserved but kind young man.
+Lyudmila, dynamic and vivacious, works in a bakery, but spends time in a university library in a search for the opportunity to marry up.

-In 1958, three young women, Katerina, Lyudmila, and Antonina, live in Moscow in a workers' dormitory, having emigrated from rural villages.
-Antonina (Raisa Ryazanova) is seeing Nikolai, a reserved but kind young man whose parents have a dacha in the country, while Katerina (Vera Alentova) is serious and hardworking, working in a factory while dreaming of earning a degree in chemistry.
-When she is asked to house-sit for her well-to-do Moscow relatives, Lyudmila (Irina Muravyova), flirty and impetuous, invites herself along and convinces Katerina to throw a dinner party as a ploy to meet successful men.
-At the party, Lyudmila talks with Sergei, a famous hockey player, while Katerina meets Rudolf (Yuri Vasilyev), a smooth talker who works as a cameraman for a local television station.
-During Antonina and Nikolai's wedding, Lyudmila and Antonina learn that Katerina is pregnant.
-Rudolf refuses to marry Katerina, who gives birth to a daughter, Aleksandra.
-Lyudmilla and Sergei marry.
+When Katerina is asked to house-sit for her well-to-do Moscow relatives, Lyudmila, flirty and impetuous, invites herself along and convinces Katerina to throw a dinner party as a ploy to meet successful men.
+At the party, Lyudmila talks with Sergei, a rising ice hockey star, while Katerina meets Rudolf, a smooth talker who works as a cameraman for a national TV channel.